 Discussion: This sounds fine but to match the language of the status code check above the behavior should be swapped.

-Proposed Resolution: Revised, make the sentence say, “shall send a Del event to the parent process”.
+Proposed Resolution: Revised, make the sentence say, “shall silently discard the frame and send a Del event to the parent process”.

 Twenty-Fifth Erratum [Missing Del event, status code or silent deletion]